-Memberships: Materials Advantage Student Chapter Faculty Mentor and AVS student chapter co-mentor, American Chemical Society (ACS) 2012 chair for local Alabama section, ASM International, Birmingham Chapter (http://www.birminghamchapterasm.com/members.htm), Student Affairs Chair, AIChE ambassador, TMS and MRS member.
+Memberships: Materials Advantage Student Chapter Faculty Mentor and AVS student chapter co-mentor, American Chemical Society (ACS) 2012 chair and 2013 past chair for local Alabama section, ASM International, Birmingham Chapter (http://www.birminghamchapterasm.com/members.htm), Student Affairs Chair, AIChE ambassador, TMS and MRS member.

 Materials for Information Technology (MINT) Center

 ACS, AIChE, ACeRS, MRS, Society of Biomaterials, TMS, ASM International, IMAPS.